-See the Resources page for a list of possible scholarships.
+See the Money Matters & Resources page for a list of possible scholarships.

 The program is designed for undergraduate students interested in studying Japanese language and culture and completing their second-year foreign language requirement.

 Admission to the program is selective.
-All applicants for the program will be judged on their academic performance, reasons for wishing to attend the program, flexibility and sensitivity to other cultures, and ability to adjust to a new cultural setting.
+All applicants for the program will be judged on their academic performance, reasons for wishing to attend the program, flexibility, and sensitivity to other cultures, and ability to adjust to a new cultural setting.

 Immediately upon acceptance to the program, students are required to pay a $500.00 non-refundable initial payment to ensure a place in the program.
 The initial payment will be applied toward the cost of the program.

 Please note that students accepted to the program are required to attend three mandatory pre-departure class sessions totaling 12 hours.
-Failure to attend will result in students being withdrawn from the program
+Failure to attend will result in students being withdrawn from the program.

 A completed Study Abroad Center application and two academic references must be received by the Study Abroad Center to receive consideration.